 Unfortunately, this change made the original NSA incompatible almost overnight, and required yet another massive NoScript rewrite to bring it back on mobile devices.

-This effort is currently ongoing with NLNet's continued help, and experimental 3.5 alpha builds compatible with the Android Native Firefox is already downloadable here for testing purposes, even if they're not as complete as the legacy (Firefox 4 Mobile) version.
+This effort is still ongoing, but experimental 3.5 alpha builds compatible with the Android Native Firefox can be downloaded here for testing purposes, even if they're not as complete as the legacy (Firefox 4 Mobile) version.

 At this moment:

 The long-term goal is to reach feature parity with the stable desktop version and replace it with NSA's more modern, clean and future-proof (e.g. multiprocessing-aware) code.
 Unfortunately the need to keep "traditional" NoScript 2.x up-to-date for its millions of users makes this process painful and slow, especially because the project's current financial resources can fairly support the active development of one single codebase, but are insufficient for two divergent ones to be kept in sync.
 Therefore Donations, sponsorships, partnerships, grants and other funding proposals to keep NoScript really Anywhere are extremely welcome!